 This site provides a simple guide to local Bournemouth Beaches and nearby parking.
 It also includes information on Bournemouth town centre and town centre parking.

-Welcome to a guide and celebration of the beautiful Bournemouth Beaches.Often, all beaches from Mudeford Sandspit through Solent Beach, and up to Alum Chine are considered collectively as "the" Bournemouth beach.
-This does not really do justice justice to the individual beaches that make up this seven mile stretch of golden sand .
+Often all Bournemouth beaches from Mudeford Sandspit through Solent Beach, and up to Alum Chine are considered collectively as "the" Bournemouth beach.
+But the characteristics and accessability of individual beaches that make up this seven mile stretch of golden sand varies considerably.

 Each of the Bournemouth beaches has its own charm and character.
 Bournemouth beaches, collectively hold no less than 4 Blue flag awards for Alum Chine, Durley Chine, Fishermans Walk and Southbourne beaches.

 These four beaches straddle the central core Bournemouth beaches of East Cliff and West Cliff so you can be pretty sure of the cleanliness of the water and the quality of the facilities of all Bournemouth beaches.